Skip to main content

 Test custom rules

-Semgrep includes functionality to test the custom rules that you write:
+Semgrep includes features to test the custom rules that you write:

 semgrep scan --test